Could going into administration save your business?

 Acting together, and with your input, the administrator and creditors’ committee will be able to discharge your company’s debts, streamline and restructure it, and then move it forward into profitability and a brighter future.

 Do note, however, that if the recovery plan is rejected then a court will decide on what happens next.

-Going into administration can be daunting, a tough step to take.
+Going into administration can be a lifeline for struggling businesses, offering protection from creditors and the opportunity to restructure and recover.
+It can be daunting, a tough step to take.
 But with the right help it need not be the end of the line for your business.
-You could emerge debt-free (or with much less debt), leaner, with more insight and more positive that you have been in years.
+You could emerge debt-free (or with much less debt) and leaner, with more insight and more positivity.

-It enables you take a step back, evaluate what you as a business are doing wrong – and what you are doing right.
+It enables you to take a step back, evaluate what you as a business could do better and translate these findings into positive action.
 With this insight you can re-engineer the company, streamline processes, chop out the dead wood and start afresh.
 Importantly, you‘ll need help with all of this – and that’s where a licensed insolvency practitioner comes in.

 If your company is facing financial difficulties and you’re facing difficult choices, our business rescue and insolvency experts could help to find a solution to your challenges, including going into administration.
 We’ll always clearly explain all the options available to you and it’s always your choice as to the best way forward for your particular business.